vincentcasseau/vincentcasseau.github.io/how-tos-cfd-transport.md

 ---
 ## 2) Mixing rules

-The available mixing rules are
+The available mixing rules are given in the following Table

 | Mixing rule name    | Parameters          |
 |:-------------:|:-------------:|